voanhduy1710/voanhduy1710/README.md

 [My CV in PDF](TITS)

 ## About
 My full name is Vo Anh Duy.
 I have a technical background and hold a Master of Science (M.Sc.) degree in Technical Economics from Moscows MGSU, with a major in Project Lifecycle Management.
 I have 5 years of experience in the field of Engineering, where I held roles such as Data Processing Engineer, Engineer in City Infrastructure.
-Currently, I'm in the process of transitioning from engineer to Data Analysis, I am currently a Data Analyst at a Fintech company.
-Here is my Data Analyst's career path:
+This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.

 <h2 align="left">Languages and Tools:</h3>